 (2) Test collections.
 We test the algorithms on several datasets representing different characteristics.
 The basic statistics of the four datasets are shown in Table IV.
 The first two datasets, TREC GOV2 and TREC Clueweb09B, are released by TREC, which are the standard test collections for the evaluation of the index and retrieval systems.
 The Wikipedia and Twitter datasets are mainly used to test the algorithm stability on various datasets.
 Wikipedia is well known for providing formal definitions and knowledge on concepts and entities; Twitter is the most representative microblogging service, and we use the shared dataset in [Kwak et al. 2010].
 For Twitter collection, we aggregate all the tweets of a user as a document (a.k.a. user document), and treat the text in a user profile as the title of the “user document”.
 For these four datasets, we have extracted the title and body fields of each document, and then built an inverted index for each dataset with a search engine system implemented by our group [Shan et al. 2012].
 We find that over 90% of d-gap and TF on all four datasets can be represented in 8 bits, which indicates the potential compressibility of these four datasets.

-Table IV.
-Basic statistics of the four datasets (1M=1,000,000) .
+Table V. Basic statistics of the four datasets (1M=1,000,000) .